-Achieving projects that work better in use: Soft Landings may help
+Achieving projects that work better in use: Soft Landings antecedent to RIBA Plan for Use

-It augments the duties of the design and building team, (and of client representatives), especially:
+Augments the duties of the design and building team, (and of client representatives), especially:

-- During the critical briefing stage. - With closer forecasting of building performance. - With greater involvement with users before and after handover, and on-site presence during settling-in; and - including monitoring and review for the first 3 years of use.
+- During the critical briefing stage. - With closer forecasting of building performance. - With greater involvement with users before and after handover, and onsite presence during settling-in; and - including monitoring and review for the first 3 years of use.

-It can:
+Soft Landings can: